Blendify/blender-manual/trunk/blender_docs/manual/physics/smoke/material.rst

 Then, add another texture (Keep the old texture or the smoke won't show).
-Give it a fiery color ramp- which colors based on the alpha, and change the influence to emmision and emmision color.
+Give it a fiery color ramp- which colors based on the alpha, and change the influence to emission and emission color.
 Change the blend to Multiply.

 .. figure:: /images/f.jpg